The Cosmic Baryon Partition between the IGM and CGM in the SIMBA Simulations

 where $\rho_0\left( M_{200}\right)$ is the central density (see \citealt{Prochaska2019}), $y\equiv c\left(r/r_{200}\right)$, $c$ is the concentration parameter, $y_0$ and $\alpha$ are the profile parameters.
 We adopt the fiducial values $c=7.67$, $y_0=2.0$, $\alpha=2.0$ and $f_{\rm gas}=0.75$, as in \cite{Prochaska2019}.
 In principle, $\rho_0\left( M_{\rm 200}\right)$ is normalized such that the volume integral over the mNFW profile yields a total CGM mass that is a fraction $\fhot$ relative to the total halo baryonic mass, i.e.\ $M_{\rm cgm} \equiv \fhot (\Omega_b/\Omega_m) M_{200}$.
 However, note that there is no \textit{a priori} guarantee that $f_{\rm gas}$ used in Equation~\ref{eq:mnfw} is necessarily consistent with that measured in the simulations through Equation~\ref{eq:fcgm} --- this is a hypothesis we will examine.
 We plot the ratio between the mean gas density profiles measured from the simulations and the estimated mNFW profile in the bottom row of Fig.~\ref{fig:dprof}.

 It is evident from the \texttt{Galaxies} column ($10^{10}M_{\odot} \leq M_{200} < 10^{12}M_{\odot}$) of Fig.~\ref{fig:dprof} that the radial gas density profiles of individual galaxies in all feedback models are generally similar to each other.
+All curves exhibit similar kink at $r \simeq 0.2r_{200}$, possibly representing the range of SN ejection in the low-mass \texttt{Galaxy} haloes.
 As discussed in Section~\ref{sec:gmf}, AGN feedback has little effect on the radial distribution of baryons in haloes with masses below $M_{200} < 10^{12}M_{\odot}$ that are unlikely to host massive BHs.
 Similarly, Fig.~\ref{fig:dprof}e shows that models with AGN jets and winds turned off have only slightly higher ($\approx 1$~per cent) gas to dark matter density ratio than the full feedback runs.
 The \texttt{No-feedback} model displays a deprivation of CGM baryons below $r \sim 0.3r_{200}$, where the gas has condensed almost entirely into the ISM phase.